mikaelgartner/30-day-sprint/README.md

 - **Consistency builds trust**
   Fixing link colors, adding the footer, and enabling dark mode all reinforce a cohesive, intentional experience.

-## 🌟 Vibe Check

-Day 38 was a full-spectrum build: from blank canvas to polished, emotionally tuned feature.
-You didn’t just create a carousel — you crafted a ritual.
-And then you layered in thoughtful upgrades that make the News section feel like it belongs to the BookBuddy universe.

 ---